mlipatov/calc_cluster/README.md

 # Calculate Likelihoods of Cluster Parameters

 These computer programs compute continuous probability densities in 3D observable space and corresponding likelihoods of cluster parameters, based on a set of stellar models in multi-dimensional space.
-The following instructions re-produce a published version of this analysis for magnitude and vsini data in NGC 1846.
+Follow the instructions below to re-produce the analysis for magnitude and vsini data in NGC 1846 in **Lipatov, Brandt, and Gossage (2021)**.
 Each set of instructions in English corresponds to the immediately following Python code.

 ## Preliminaries